 Under section 59 of the Financial Services and Markets Act 2000 Opens in a new window (FSMA), authorised firms are required to ensure that individuals seeking to perform one or more of the PRA–designated Senior Management Functions seek our approval before taking up their position.
 Not getting approval before taking up the role may lead to enforcement action against the firm and/or the individual.

-For dual-regulated firms, the PRA leads the assessment of applications for the approval of the PRA-designated Senior Management Functions.
-The authorisation of an individual to carry on PRA-regulated activities will not be granted unless both the PRA and the Financial Conduct Authority (FCA) are satisfied that the applicant meets the standards laid out in FSMA.
-The FCA is required to give its consent to the PRA before any final decision can be made on an application.
+For dual-regulated firms, we lead the assessment of applications for the approval of the PRA-designated Senior Management Functions.
+The authorisation of an individual to carry on PRA-regulated activities will not be granted unless both us and the Financial Conduct Authority are satisfied that the applicant meets the standards laid out in FSMA.
+The FCA is required to give its consent to us before any final decision can be made on an application.

 Find out more about the development of the Senior Managers Regimes.